Department of African American Studies

 Intergroup dialogue provides a space for discussion and learning about issues of cultural and social differences, conflict, and community.
 Students will explore their own and others' social identities and ways of taking action to create change and bridge differences at both the interpersonal and the social/ community levels.

-Attributes: Global Local Justice-Elective, Social Science Req (A&S), UUC:Identities in Context, Diversity in the US (A&S)
+Attributes: Global Local Justice-Elective, MLIC Elective, Social Science Req (A&S), UUC:Identities in Context, Diversity in the US (A&S)

-A study of governments and political processes.
-Examines salient themes such as the nature of African traditional heritage; colonial experience; nationalism and independence; the challenge of nation building; African political parties; role of the military and contributions of difference theories to the understanding of African politics.
-Offered every third semester.
+Study of governments and political processes in Africa.
+Examines salient themes such as the nature of African traditional heritage; the colonial experience; nationalism and independence; the challenge of nation-building; African political parties; the role of the military and contributions of different theories to the understanding of African politics.

 AAM 2570 - Race, Gender, and Health Care